bontalor/bonta.lor.moe/writeups/_posts/2024-10-14-HTB_Discounted.md

 ![](/assets/imgs/2024-10-14-HTB_Discounted-image-1.png)

-After adding Face Powder to my cart I visit the cart page and notice I can use the discount code "BEAUTYFRIDAY" from the home page for 20% off.
+After adding Face Powder to my cart I visit the cart page and notice I can use the discount code *BEAUTYFRIDAY* from the home page for 20% off.

 ![](/assets/imgs/2024-10-14-HTB_Discounted-image-2.png)

 I open up burp and start intercepting any requests the cart page sends.

-After some digging I find that adding or removing the quantity of items in my cart sends a post request and inside is some unusual data called "recalc_discount".
+After some digging I find that adding or removing the quantity of items in my cart sends a post request and inside is some unusual data called *recalc_discount*.

 ![](/assets/imgs/2024-10-14-HTB_Discounted-image-3.png)